T

 Congress Avenue Bridge Bats

-Witness the spectacular natural phenomenon of North America's largest urban bat colony emerging from under the Congress Avenue Bridge at dusk.
-This is a truly unique Austin experience.
+Witness North America's largest urban bat colony emerge from under the Congress Avenue Bridge at dusk.
+This natural spectacle is a quintessential Austin experience.

 4. Evening